The following account of John Davidson's life has been extracted from The

 Following this opportunity, John took his family to Tent Hill, where the

-large Otry tin and arsenic mine was developed.
+large Ottrey tin and arsenic mine was developed.
 Here the family

 were centred for 50 years, until Elizabeth died in 1923.